This is brand identity. Boring branding is the enemy.

+The best branding has a cultural posture.
 This is the game of getting a customer to build an affinity for you.

-Brand identity has two jobs: create distinction and signal meaning.
+Brand identity is the personality of the brand: how it looks, sounds, behaves.
+Brand design is the work of building that personality so it actually does two jobs: create distinction, and signal meaning.
 Distinction makes you memorable.
 Signalling shapes how people size you up.

 - Art direction